eamiddlebrook/OrthoPhyl/README.md

 + allow usage of precomputed Orthogroup HMMs
 + Related to above: allow adding assemblies to pre-run pipeline. i.e. use precomputed hmms to identify orthologs, and add them to alignemnts and regenerate trees
 + allow users to pick which dataset to use for tree building (currently strict and relaxed are used).
 This would greatly reduce pipeline run time.
++ change how the list of OGs for HMM  searching is inumerated.
+Currently tries with OG that have be filtered out because of paralogs, then gets mad because there is no multifasta to align